20 Ways to Monitor Network Traffic: Steps, Tips and Tools

 8. Use an intrusion detection or prevention system (IDS/IPS).

-An IDS or IPS can be used to detect and prevent attacks on your network.
-These systems can be very effective at analyzing the quantity and types of cyber attacks.
+An IDS or IPS can detect and prevent attacks on your network.
+These systems are very effective at analyzing the quantity and types of cyber attacks.

 9. Review logs from your firewall.

-Your firewall logs can contain a wealth of information about the traffic passing through your network.
-They allow you to filter out the ordinary traffic and focus on the unusual behavior, thus helping you to detect any attacks or abnormalities.
+Your firewall logs can contain a lot of information about the traffic passing through your network.
+They allow you to filter out the ordinary traffic and focus on the unusual behavior, thus helping you detect attacks or abnormalities.

 10. Review logs from your web server.

-Your web server logs can provide valuable information about your website’s traffic, such as details regarding every request that has been served by an application.
+Your web server logs can provide valuable information about your website’s traffic, such as details regarding every request an application has served.

 11. Use a website monitoring service.

-Many services will monitor your website for you and send you alerts if something unusual is happening.
+Many services will monitor your website and send you alerts if something unusual happens.
 These can be beneficial, particularly when addressing concerns of DDoS attacks.

 12. Monitor social media for mentions of your company or website.